 Did you know that Thirlestane Castle is one of the seven ‘Great Houses of Scotland’ and it's fascinating story begins in the 13th century?

-Thirlestane Castle nestles in the hills of the beautiful Scottish Borders just 35 minutes south of Edinburgh.
+Thirlestane Castle nestles in the hills of the beautiful Scottish Borders just 35 minutes south of Edinburgh in the charming town of Lauder.

 The castle was originally a great stone keep but over the years became a grand ducal palace and then a grand country mansion.
 It is the ancient seat of the Earls and Duke of Lauderdale, and today it continues to be the Maitland family home.

 There are so many fascinating things to see in this splendid building.
-Exquisite 17th century plasterwork ceilings, fine furnishings, pictures, Maitland family treasures and historic toys.
+Exquisite 17th century plasterwork ceilings, fine furnishings, pictures and Maitland family treasures.

 Explore the Entrance Hall, with a collection of weapons dating from 1745, and the Duke’s Grand Bedchamber, one of the most impressive rooms in the castle.